 She paused her massage and explained the meaning of my Hawaiian name: Liko means shoot, the first part of a plant to appear above the ground; Na means many; and Lehua is the name of a red flower that grows “first” on a lava plateau.

 I had visited a lava plateau on Kilauea and seen Lehua shoots a few days before the session and had been impressed by its story.
-Lehua is the first-born tree of Hawaii; its life force is so powerful that it grows when a lava plateau is covered with only moss and fern, and it can grow up to a height of 20 to 30 meters or more.
-The tree has a uniquely different name, Ohi’a, so people call the tree Ohi’a Lehua.
+Lehua is the very first-born flower of Hawaii; its life force is so powerful that it grows when a lava plateau is covered with only moss and fern, and it can grow up to a height of 20 to 30 meters or more.
+The tree on which Lehua blooms has a uniquely different name, Ohi’a, so people call the tree Ohi’a Lehua.

-I liked the romantic myth about Ohi’a and Lehua: the short-tempered volcano goddess Pele met the handsome boy Ohi’a and asked him to marry her.
-But, he turned it down for his loved one.
+There is a famous romantic myth about Ohi’a and Lehua: the short-tempered volcano goddess Pele met the handsome boy Ohi’a and asked him to marry her.
+He turned it down, however, for his loved one.
 Pele was furious and turned him into a twisted tree.
 His girlfriend Lehua, who was devastated by the fact, begged the Pele’s sister to turn her into the flower on the Ohi’a tree so that they would be forever joined together—so, it is said that if you pluck the flower, that day it will rain.

 The name, Nalikolehua, gives me support to produce and deliver many things to the world, and the support is as powerful as the life force of Ohi’a Lehua and as strong as Lehua’s will.

 At that time, I was feeling lost because, though I had decided to quit the job, I didn’t know where to start and what to do with my new ideas.
-So, this name sounded too good to be mine.
-However, Kumu only encouraged me by saying that this name would support me while I did many new things in order to serve my life’s purpose.
-I was then convinced that it’s a gift from Gods that Kumu, who is also a “Kahuna” (which means priest in Hawaiian), delivered to me.
+Yet, this name sounded too good to be mine.
+But Kumu Karen encouraged me by saying that this name would support me while I did many new things to serve my life’s purpose.
+I was then convinced that it’s a gift from Gods that Kumu, who is a “Kahuna” (which means priest in Hawaiian), delivered to me.

 Whenever I say Nalikolehua, I feel a great vibration.
 I’m truly thankful for the blessing of this name.
-Hopefully, I’d deliver the same blessing to you sometime soon.
+Hopefully, I’d share the same blessing with you sometime soon.